-You’ve got EVERYTHING you need to hit the waves…except ANY kind of surfing ability.
+So, swell’s up, you’ve got the board, the swimsuit or boardies, and you’re stocked up with sunscreen and wax.
+You’ve got everything you need to hit the waves…except ANY kind of surfing ability.

 Coolum is great beach to head to if you’ve got kids tagging along.
 The wide, flat beach is brilliant for running and splashing, and the park behind the beach will keep them occupied for ages.
-Coolum Surfing School takes advantage of this epic location and offers packages that include a professional photography session, or you can choose to wind up your surf lessons with a beachside BBQ.
+Coolum Surfing School takes advantage of this epic location and offers packages that include a professional photography session, or you can choose to wind up your surf lessons with a beachside barbecue.
 But first you get a couple of hours of support and advice from the expert instructors, who are all accredited surf coaches with blue cards and advanced first aid skills.
-Even if you’re totally new to the surf, they’ll tell you what to look out for with rips and sandbanks, help you “read” the waves, and teach you the basics of surf etiquette, so you don’t find yourself face to face with a not-so-impressed local you’ve just dropped in on.
+Even if you’re totally new to the surf, they’ll tell you what to look out for with rips and sandbanks, help you “read” the waves and teach you the basics of surf etiquette, so you don’t find yourself face to face with a not-so-impressed local you’ve just dropped in on.

 One For The Groms